marcusasplund/ionic2-camera-demo/README.md

 Only tested in Android

-If you don't have it already, first install ionic2 and cordova
+If you don't have it already, first install the latest ionic2 and cordova, i noticed that it was a good idea to uninstall my really old cli:s first

 install
 ```bash